WHAT IS HIGH POROSITY HAIR?

-When it comes to hair types that are prone to dryness, the main focus with care is ensuring it is given the moisture it needs, and providing strength with proteins to ensure the moisture can stay inside the shaft.
-Here are our tips for doing just that for high porosity hair.
+When it comes to high porosity hair the main focus with care is ensuring it is given the moisture it needs, and providing strength with proteins to ensure the moisture can stay inside the shaft.
+Doing this can ensure your tresses retain the right protein moisture balance.
+Here are our top tips for caring for high porosity hair.

-To restructure the protein bonds in damaged, high porosity hair, you need to regularly use a bonding treatment such as our Bond Curl Rehab Salve.
-This miracle in a bottle targets the weakened bonds of the hair, strengthens and repairs to reduce breakage and also protects hair from future damage.
+To restructure the protein hair bonds in damaged, high porosity hair, you need to regularly use a bonding treatment such as our Bond Curl Rehab Salve.
+This special product targets the weakened bonds of the hair, strengthens and repairs hair to reduce hair breakage and also helps to protect hair from future damage.

-Additionally when it comes to caring for high porosity hair, it is essential to infuse it with moisture.
+Additionally when it comes to looking after high porosity hair, it is essential to nourish it with moisture.
 You want to use sealing products that prevent water from leaving the hair shaft.
 Using the liquid, oil, cream method is a great way to do this.
 This involves hydrating the hair with water, sealing it in with an oil, and then smoothing the cuticles with a cream.
-Now that sounds like a lot of steps to reach gorgeous hair, which is why we combined the three into one product with our Oil-in-Cream leave in conditioner.
+Although this sounds like a lot of steps to reach gorgeous hair, we have combined all three steps into our Oil-in-Cream which is a leave in conditioner.
 Smooth onto wet hair, and you’ll be left with non-greasy, non-crunchy luscious curls.

 To finish it all off, once the hair is completely dry you can seal the moisture in with our Intense Treatment Serum.
 Use just a pea-size amount melted in your hands to lock moisture in.

 High porosity hair has the loosest cuticles of all the hair types.
 It allows moisture in and out of the hair shaft very easily, which often causes it to become dry.
 Low porosity hair suffers the opposite issue.
-Whilst it can be difficult to get moisture into the tightly packed cuticles of this type, once it’s in there it becomes difficult for it to leave.
-Medium porosity hair sits in between these two types.
+Whilst it can be difficult to get moisture into the tightly packed cuticles of this type, once it’s in there it becomes difficult for it to leave, making the hair more hydrated.
+Medium porosity hair sits in the middle of these two types.
 Its cuticles are looser than low porosity, but tighter than high porosity.
 This in-between means that moisture can more easily move into the hair and leaves at a slower rate.